Jun Kuki: Biography

 Kuki, a right-hander, played collegiate tennis in the United States for UCLA.
 He had an unbeaten season in 1969, with a 13–0 record.

 He was first picked for the Japan Davis Cup team in the 1971 tournament.

 His best performance in a Grand Slam tournament came at the 1971 French Open when he had wins over Phil Dent and Petre Mărmureanu, before losing a five-set third round match to Bob Lutz.

+At the 1972 US Open, in doubles, he and American Steve Turner were defeated in the first round by the Australian team of Number 5 seeds Roy Emerson and Rod Laver (former world # 1 in singles; Emerson and Laver won a combined 44 Grand Slam titles between them).

 In April 1976 he had the most prolific period of his career when he finished runner-up in a further two Grand Prix tournaments, both in Spain.
 He lost to Paolo Bertolucci in the final at Barcelona, then to Buster Mottram in Palma, Majorca.

 A regular Davis Cup competitor for Japan in the 1970s, Kuki played the last of his nine ties for the Japanese team in 1978.
 He played a total of 17 singles matches, of which he won 11.

 In the 1980s he was coach of Etsuko Inoue, a player on the women's circuit.